valeriaoshiro/tributePage/README.md

 # Shakira's Tribute Page
 Completed August 24, 2016

+This is a tribute page to Shakira.
+The project includes an image of her with a caption.
+It has a timeline of her discography, showned in an unordered list.
+The dates in the timeline are in bold.
+It also shows a quote from her, and at the bottom, there is a link to her Wikipedia entry.

 ## Requirements
 - I can view a tribute page with an image and text.